ravedaymond/senior_project/README.md

 **No updates or bug fixes are planned at this point in time**.

 Please disregard repository project board and issue tracker as these have not been updated and are considered outdated.
+All issues that were open as of the "End of Semester" commit have been marked as "wont fix" and closed.

 ## Project Information